ProgramCrafter/salsa-iwj-otter/README.md

  * Rustup (the Rust downloader/installer) - this is pretty safe
  * Rust itself - again, pretty safe
  * Otter itself - well, I wrote this; up to you.
- * My branch of wasm-pack - I haven't audited what I started with.
  * 300 transitive dependencies of otter (from crates.io)
  * 50 transitive dependencies of bundle-sources
  * the transitive dependencies of resvg
- * god knows how many transitive dependencies of wasm-pack
  * a geckodriver binary directly from mozilla
- * whatever wasm-pack downloads at runtime (mostly(?) via cargo)

 You will have trusted the integrity of the following: